 Just like virtually every other function within pharmaceutical organizations, medical information teams must make strong cases to increase — and often simply justify — budget and personnel resources.
 For many medical information leaders, one avenue to justifying their resources is an expansion of their teams’ duties beyond the primary duty of answering inquiries placed by internal and external clients.
 Continue reading

-There are many key elements to running a successful investigator sponsored trails (ISTs) program, such as:
+There are many key elements to running a successful investigator sponsored trials (ISTs) program, such as:

 - Evaluating IST proposals efficiently